 More than 11 million people are living in the U.S. without legal status.
 Eliminating barriers to immigration creates opportunities for these aspiring Americans, allowing them to unleash their potential, fully participate in society and contribute to the country they call home.

 The United States needs a fair and efficient immigration system so that undocumented immigrants can join the mainstream of society and stop living in the shadows.
 It’s time to change the system so that:

 who contribute to the economy can be joined by their families.

 can recruit foreign-born workers to meet the country’s labor needs.

 who graduate can go on to share their skills and realize their dreams.

 across the nation can be protected from exploitation and discrimination.

 The immigrant rights movement is one of the most dynamic social movements of our time—and it is making real progress.
-Today, nearly 9 in 10 Americans support immigration reform that includes a path to citizenship.
+Today, nearly three quarters of all Americans support immigration reform that includes a path to citizenship.
 But, while we’re moving closer than even before, we still don’t have an equitable and inclusive immigration system.

 Of the 11 million undocumented people in the U.S., 3 million call California home.
 That’s one-quarter of the national total.